jjcoronal/portf0lio/page14.md

-### Concept to Implementation: Designing Sensory Systems for Experiential Outcomes
+###

-Design translates intangible values into material decisions.
 This project examined how a specific set of values (french wine heritage, wellness, craft) could be made physically present through spatial and material choices.

 I contributed to schematic design, design development, and construction documentation for Caudalie's Bordeaux site.
 This work that was later expanded to multiple additional Caudalie stores across France under the firm's name.